 -President Obama, January 2013

-On the national scene, JCA is also working with a coalition of groups to protect the rights of immigrants detained as a result of the Secure Communities Act.
-The act, passed by Congress, is designed to detain and deport immigrants who commit felonies or other serious crimes, but has been used to target, detain and deport immigrants whose only crime is lacking documentation.
+Nationally, JCA is part of a coalition working to protect the rights of immigrants detained as a result of the Secure Communities Act.
+The act, passed by Congress, is designed to detain and deport immigrants who commit felonies or other serious crimes, but has been used to target, detain, and deport immigrants whose only crime is lacking documentation.
 This act has created a climate of fear in many Latino communities, and has torn apart countless families.
-As part of a coalition with allies from civil rights, legal service, and immigrant organizations, as well as county and law enforcement officials, we are working to improve practices surrounding this act, and protect the rights of immigrants and the unity of families.
+It is our hope that comprehensive immigration reform can put a stop to fear and unjust detentions.